Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Agricultural economics

   The task views for [Econometrics](https://cran.rstudio.com/web/views/Econometrics.html), [Empirical Finance](https://cran.r-project.org/web/views/Finance.html), and [TimeSeries](https://cran.r-project.org/web/views/TimeSeries.html) provide information on packages and tools relevant to agriculture economics.

+  Several packages have been developed specifically for agricultural price forecasting. [vmdTDNN][] forecasts univariate time series data using variational mode decomposition based time delay neural network models as described by [Dragomiretskiy 2014](https://doi.org/10.1109/TSP.2013.2288675). [stlELM][] also conducts univariate time series forecasting Univariate time series, using seasonal-trend decomposition procedures based on loess (STL) combined with the extreme learning machine developed by [Xiong et al 2018](https://doi.org/10.1016%2Fj.neucom.2017.11.053). [eemdTDNN][] does the same, utilizing different decomposition based time delay neural network models.
+For method details, see [Yu et al 2008](https://doi.org/10.1016%2Fj.eneco.2008.05.003).

 ### Agrometeorology

 The [Hydrology CRAN Task View](https://cran.r-project.org/web/views/Hydrology.html) has many resources for accessing and processing weather and climate data.
 [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.
 Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using [ag5Tools][].
+The [frost][] package contains a compilation of empirical methods used by farmers and agronomic engineers to predict the minimum temperature to detect a frost event. [agroclim][] contains functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands.

 ### Agronomic trials